manfredimiraula/remote-dataeng/README.md

 1. The first check I want to do is to check for duplication in the rows.
 This is extremely important as we want to load the raw data into tables that will serve Analytics purposes.
 Especially, if the data need to be joined togheter, we want to check if the data has duplication and if so, if it is correct that there should be a duplication in key values.
 For example, a master key table that should serve as a junction point between multiple tables should always have primary keys (thus not duplicated rows).
 Even though it is important to have business context, I tried to use my best judgement here.
    - From my current exploration it seems that all the tables have unique rows.
    - The duplication check performed goes into the tables and evaluate the number of duplicated rows.
 It then slice the data for these duplicated rows and log them into a separate table with the suffix "\_corrupted_data_logger"
 2. The second check I want to perform is to evaluate the consistency of the data types.
-The following checks are performed and when an issue is found, is often automatically corrected in the \_normalized table:
+The following checks are performed and when an issue is found, is often automatically corrected in the "\_normalized" table:
    - Date consistency.
 All the raw dates are converted into timestamps

 # Analysis on each table